LukeLabrie/msrDynamics/README.md

 Implentation of the `Node()` object and associated helper methods is demonstrated in the examples below.

 Note, for any system, a `System()` object is required for proper handling of the global indexing required for the [JiTCDDE](https://github.com/neurophysik/jitcdde) backend. **Nodes need to be added to the system object before dynamics are defined**.
-This is because
+This is because certain global system information is required in order to index the variables properly for the backend.

-## Example
+## Simple Example

 The diagram below describes a simple MSR system.
 The notebook for the example below can be found in [notebooks/toyModel.ipynb](./notebooks/toyModel.ipynb).